Seeed-Solution/sensecraft-hmi-docs/src/content/docs/en/guides/sensecraft_hmi_canvas.md

    - Click "Search" to validate the symbol

-   - Enter your Twelve Data API key in the provided field
+   - Enter your Twelve Data API key in the provided field (You can refer to the tutorial [below](#getting-a-twelve-data-api-key) to learn how to obtain the API)

 Step 5.
 From the "Symbol" dropdown menu in the toolbar, select what stock data to display: